johot/live-deps/Readme.md

 # live-package
-Work with your packages (design systems / component libraries etc) locally in your app with live reloading!
+*Work with your packages (design systems / component libraries etc) locally in your app with live reloading!*

-Optimized to work with [`create-react-app`](https://github.com/facebook/create-react-app) (without ejecting!).
+Optimized to work with [`create-react-app`](https://github.com/facebook/create-react-app) (without ejecting!), but can also use for other setups.

 ## Why?
 `Todo`